CostaBru/BBSort/README.md

 C++20 implementation of BB sort was compared to QSort rand algorithm taken from the Rosettacode code base web site.

 Unfortunately, a new algorithm didn't over perform classic comparison one.
-The main reasons are the cost of buckets memory allocation.
+The main reasons are the cost of buckets memory allocation, and the cost of access to the map value.

-Counting map was deprecated due to performance bottleneck removal.

-It shows ~3x slower performance on a large dataset (100m numbers).
+It shows the same performance on a 2 billion numbers dataset.
 Likely, my implementation was not optimized enough, so it has a good potential for execution boosting.

 To make it better, we can consider following ideas:
 - re-using container of buckets